Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 As more clinical studies are done on the benefits of eating abalone, this type of shellfish may soon become a mainstay in the diets of people trying to get pregnant all over the world.

-14. May Benefit Brain Health
+14. Benefits of Brain Health

 Eating abalone is thought to provide the body with omega-3 fatty acids, which can protect against mental decline and even help slow down the aging process.